The POWER of Partnerships.

 As a full-time undergraduate student at Rosemont, you may take classes at other Southeastern Pennsylvania Consortium for Higher Education (SEPCHE) member institutions.
 SEPCHE includes Cabrini University, Chestnut Hill College, Gwynedd-Mercy University, Holy Family University, Immaculata University, and Neumann University.
 Rosemont also offers cross-registration with Eastern University, Harrisburg University, University of the Sciences, and Villanova University.
-This is the POWER of partnerships.

 As per Rosemont College's inter-institutional cooperative agreements with other institutions of higher learning, full-time undergraduate students may register for courses at other schools.
 There'sassociated with cross-registering, except for special or extra fees that are part of the course (lab fees are one example).